cahirwpz/mimiker/wiki/docs/onboarding.md

 ### More significant tools we use to run system

-* QEMU - virtual machine allowing us to run system
+* QEMU - system emulator allowing us to run MIPS and AArch64 guest code on x86-64 hosts.
 * Tmux - terminal multiplexer, that allows us to access multiple terminals in one window
 * Korn Shell (`ksh`) - simple and only one shell that we already ported